campbead/RealityTV/project_notes.md

 #22 Jan 2020
 Finished season 1 of Making It.
 I didn't encode the finale because it had a different format than the rest.

+#23 Jan 2020
+Added two more episodes of making it